Downeaster (train): Bangor

-The Maine Central Railroad main line extends north from Brunswick to Augusta, Waterville, and Bangor.
-Bangor last saw passenger train service in 1961 at Bangor Union Station.
+There have been various proposals to extend Downeaster service from Brunswick along the old Maine Central Railroad main line to Augusta, Waterville, and Bangor, which last saw passenger train service in 1961 at Bangor Union Station.

 In April 2015, Representative Michelle Dunphy and nine cosponsors introduced a bill in the Maine House that would direct MaineDOT to study the feasibility and cost of extending passenger rail to Bangor.
 The bill "died between houses" when legislators declined to appropriate the $300,000 cost from the highway fund.
 Dunphy and eight cosponsors reintroduced the bill in February 2017, but it also died in committee.

 In January 2021, Senator Joe Baldacci and seven cosponsors introduced a bill similar to Dunphy's in the Maine Senate.
 This bill was passed unanimously through committee in May 2021, and in June 2021 was passed by the legislature and signed by Governor Janet Mills.
 The amended bill directs MaineDOT to study the propensity for new passenger rail or other transit between Portland and Bangor by January 1, 2023, but only if local municipalities provide 25% of the study's cost.

 In March 2021, Amtrak did not include the route to Bangor in its "Amtrak Connects Us" 15-year expansion vision.
 Local stakeholders stated that they had not signed off on the plan, and that the omission does not preclude future service.

+In April 2023, the results of the studies ordered in 2021 were published.
+MaineDOT concluded that a rail extension was not feasible, citing high capital costs and projected operating subsidies and limited projected ridership.
+Augmenting existing intercity bus service along the proposed extension corridor was recommended instead.
+Some politicians, including Baldacci and Auburn mayor Jason Levesque, stated that they would continue to pursue a rail extension.